 information, Google this:

-Please invest 15 minutes and look
+Invest 15 minutes and look

-.
+over the Quick Start.
 It is our bare bones, get

 rockin n rollin as quickly as